AbdulRehman6996/Testing-of-Fedora-s-screen-keyboard/README.md

-#This project deals with the testing of whole installation process of the Fedora 28 using the tool OpenQA, all the test scripts written for the testing are with respect to keyboard key's & without any interaction of mouse.
-The chained process here include the testing of the on screen keyboard of fedora.
+#This project deals with the testing of whole installation process of the Fedora 28 using the tool OpenQA, all the test scripts written for the testing are with respect to keyboard key's & without any interaction of mouse.The chained process here include the testing of the on screen keyboard of fedora.